DesignOpen/designopen.github.io/blogging_about/_posts/2014-04-07-being-stylish.md

 ## Moving forward

-If the default design of the site is something you'd like to help with, I've opened up an [issue][stylethread] on our github for discussion.
-If you're more interested in designing a more robust solution for an existing article, check out the list of [articles awaiting treatment][articles].
+If the default design of the site is something you'd like to help with, I've opened up an [issue][stylethread] on Github for discussion.
+If you're interested in designing a more robust solution for an existing article, check out the list of [articles awaiting treatment][articles].
 If you'd like to contribute to the discussion about what to do with our home page, the talk is pretty awesome over [here][homepage].